PixNyb/dockerised-vscode-scripts/php/silverstripe/README.md

 ## Included Tools

-The following tools are included in the Silverstripe setup script:
+The following tools are included in the setup script:

 - [PHP](https://www.php.net/)
   - [Composer](https://getcomposer.org/)